LINKS

 Language-on-the-Move is a sociolinguistics research site devoted to multilingualism, language learning and intercultural communication in a transnational world with focus on the way in which language intersects with consumerism, family life, globalization, tourism, identity, migration and social justice.

 New Voices in Japanese Studies (formerly New Voices) is a peer-reviewed academic journal published by The Japan Foundation, Sydney.
-All contributors are emerging scholars, ranging from Honours graduates to PhD level, with a research interest in Japan.
+All contributors are emerging scholars, ranging from Honours graduates to PhD candidates, with a research interest in Japan.
 All papers are sole-authored and cover a range of subjects from the humanities and social sciences.

 error: Content is protected !!